1st Note

 B2N vs PA-88H

-The B2N scores higher in Beginner and Night Practice, while the PA-88H edges ahead in Touch Reality.
+The B2N scores higher in beginner support and quiet practice, while the PA-88H is stronger in piano-like touch.
 The PA-88H costs $100 less.
-Choose the B2N if you prioritize beginner-friendly features.
+Choose the B2N if beginner-friendly features matters most.

 Artesia PA-88H →